 Speak to your teachers

-Whatever you're planning to do next, your teachers will be able to advise you and help to arrange your next steps, whether that’s appealing your grades, resitting your exam, choosing a different sixth form, or something else.
+Whatever you're planning to do next, they’ll be able to advise you and help arrange your next steps, whether that’s appealing your grades, resitting your exam, choosing a different sixth form, or something else.

 Speak to your sixth form or college